QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 ak2.plot()
 ```

-With the more general laboratory at hand, we can now turn on the lump sum taxes.
-For example, let's try the same tax cut experiment, but now the government will increase the lump sum taxes for both the young and old $\delta_{yt}=\delta_{ot}=0.1, t\geq0$.
+Next, we can now try to turn on the lump sum taxes with the more general laboratory at hand.
+For example, let's try the same fiscal policy experiment in {ref}`exp-tax-cut`, but slightly modify it and assume that the government will in addition increase the lump sum taxes for both the young and old households $\delta_{yt}=\delta_{ot}=0.1, t\geq0$.
 As a result, we see that the "crowding out" effect is mitigated.

 ```{code-cell} ipython3
 δy_seq = np.ones(T+2) * 0.01